 WORD OF THE DAY// [roots]

 Trinidad & Tabago runs deep down in the nappy roots of my hair.
 The texture is as course as the sun that lights the island.
 My Mom and Dad’s soul is a tropical thunderstorm, passing through the Equator, up through my veins that I inherit later.
 The accent of broken English sits at the tip of my toungue, “Hope ya hav ah good dey tomorrowpleasegawd” *in my trini accent.
 The food is distinct.
 The taste of Bake and salt fish fill me up.
-Peppery Souse, made with Pig Feet, marinates in; water, cucumbers, peppers, salt and other seasonings for a short period of time, eating this usually while liming (hanging out).
-My roots; lime, listen to reggae everyday, but especially on weekends, go to Carnival when it’s that time of year, cook big dinners on a sunday, and sometimes take a boat ride to tobabgo.
-Sugar cane grows naturally here, along with other fruit trees.
-Stories of going to the mountain entertain me.
+Peppery Souse, made with Pig Feet, marinates in water, cucumbers, peppers, salt and other seasonings for a short period of time, eating this usually while liming (hanging out).
+My roots; lime, listen to reggae everyday, but especially on weekends, go to Carnival when it’s that time of year, cook big dinners on a sunday, and sometimes, they take a boat ride to tobabgo.
+Sugar cane grows naturally there, along with other fruit trees.
+Stories of them going to the mountain entertains me.
 Carribean love washes through my flesh, and oh how it feels so fresh.

 Daily Prompt Post: Roots